normanKL/LMS-Project-4-Client/README.md

 # Project 3 - Licensing Portal for FI Sales Team

 ## Introduction
 The Licensing Portal for the FI Sales Team is a full-stack MERN application (MongoDB, Express, React, and Node) that allows the Licensing Team of a Financial Institution to manage the licensing of the sales team, ensuring they are authorized to sell life insurance and takaful products to clients.
-This project was created in the span of just over a week.
+This project was created in just over a week.

 [!NOTE] This repo contains code for the front end.
 For back end, please refer to the repo [HERE](https://github.com/normanKL/project-3-licensing-portal-BE)

 ## Installation
 * You can check out the live application [HERE]()
   - You can use your own login credentials, or try a demo one using:
     - username: